 Longer hairstyles tend to pair well with beards, and this one is no exception.
-A well-trimmed beard can make longer haircuts look neater, and it also provides balance.
+A well-trimmed, well-oiled beard can make longer haircuts look neater, and it also provides balance.
 Whether you go clean-shaven or beard-toting, this flowing hairstyle is worth a look.

 #10: Shoulder Length Locks

 If you want to channel Zeus with your next hairstyle, then this one’s for you.
 This luscious length isn’t for the faint of heart, but it’ll have you looking like the trendiest warrior this side of Mount Olympus.

 Here, the hair goes all the way down past the shoulders, but it still looks controlled thanks to the hair’s natural waves (and, of course, brushing the hair helps, too).
 The sheer length of the hair really highlights the naturally alternating salt-and-pepper streaks.

 Going grey––whether naturally or with dye––opens up a world of styling possibilities.
 Hopefully you’ve found a style or two on this list that caught your eye, and maybe you’ll even consider getting one of these the next time you see your stylist.